What do teenagers in Singapore want to do on weekends? We asked, and here are the results...

 We’re told that escape rooms are the cool youth hangouts, and there are plenty of them dotted around our little red dot.
 From breaking out of the morgue and avoiding zombies to making it out of an army bunk and even being a CSI, challenge your teens to one adventure and have fun!

 Get the sulky teens off the gaming chairs and into the immersive virtual reality world.
-Shoot it out at Zero Latency.
+Shoot it out at Zero Latency (temporarily closed).
 Solve puzzles and play fun arcade games at V-Room Singapore.
-Travel through time on exciting missions at Virtual Room Singapore.
+Try their omnidirectional treadmills for a more immersive experience at The VR Club (previously Go Virtual Reality Singapore).
 Go on an adventure with Sandbox VR.
 Or simply have a rocking good time at Hologate Singapore.
 With so many VR options, your teens will be sulky no more!

 Other interesting things to do with teenagers in Singapore